KavitaGitCode/PreplaceJS/session-4-tasks/concepts.md

 2. When a constructor function is called with new, it creates a new object and sets the this keyword to point to that newly created object.
 3. Inside the constructor function, you can define properties and methods for the object being created by using this.
 4. The new keyword automatically returns the newly created object from the constructor function.
 So basically it ensuring that each object is properly initialized with its own properties.
+5. In JavaScript, a constructor gets called when an object is created using the new keyword.

 ## example of constructor function